s-carter91/T1A3_Terminal_Application/README.md

 ##### Feature 3 - Import and Export of Stored People

 The third feature provides a way for the user to import the stored list via a CSV file or export the current stored list to a CSV file.
-When the user runs the applcation, they will be asked if they want to import a file of people (advised to tick no if it's the first time running the app).
-Once
+When the user starts the applcation, they will be asked if they want to import a file of people (advised to tick no if it's the first time running the app).
+This is treated similar to a save file which is stored locally.
+The user can export their list of people using the export option from the main menu.

+### Implemtnatation Plan

+The implementation plan was created through Trello.
+It appears to be a very popular tool for good reason.